macca717/Overwatch/docs/config.md

 List of recipient chat IDs

 #### enabled
-A boolen flag indicating whether or not the Telegram alerter is enabled.
+A boolean flag indicating whether or not the Telegram alerter is enabled.

 #### test_grp
-A boolen flag indicating whether or not the Telegram alerter is in the test group (Will message when a system test is initiated by the user).
+A boolean flag indicating whether or not the Telegram alerter is in the test group (Will message when a system test is initiated by the user).